openshift/osde2e/README.md

 [prowgen jobs][OSDE2E ProwGen Job Config] in the OpenShift release repository owned by the team.
 These will be always up to date with the latest changes osde2e has to offer.

+For detailed testing instructions, see the [Testing with OSDe2e](/docs/testing-with-osde2e.md) guide.

 ## Cluster Deployments